sklasek/svalflux/flux_updated_figs.md

 Storfjordrenna Manuscript – Updated Figures
 ================
 Scott Klasek
-2-17-20

-### Update
+8-31-20

+## Data repository

-It’s been a while, and lately I’ve been working in R to create reproducible data analyses.
-I’ve also uploaded this data to my Github page.
+I’ve uploaded this data to my Github page.
 This repository is private, but (fingers crossed) upon publication, I can set it to public so that anyone who wants to reproduce this work or make similar figures can look at the code, import the data, and easily do so.
-(Does this sound good?)

-Besides this, the only difference in the data is that I’ve used a [different algorithm, dada2](https://www.nature.com/articles/nmeth.3869), to infer microbial “species”.
-Instead of OTUs (Operational Taxonomic Units) that represent somewhat arbitrary clusterings of sequences that are 97% similar to one another, these ASVs (Amplicon Sequence Variants) are exact sequence variants whose errors during sequencing have been identified and corrected using a machine-learning denoising algorithm.
-This has an impact on the number of unique sequences I end up with: originally I got 24,000 OTUs, but after reprocessing the data, I now end up with 16,000 ASVs.
-However it doesn’t really change the big picture much.

-Soon I’ll send out a google drive link where we can all edit the most recent version of the manuscript.
-I remember we discussed having a separate text section for the supplementals where a lot of the model assumptions and justifications could be explained in adequate detail.

-(As a side note, I discovered Zotero integrates with Google docs now.
-You can even import Word docs with Zotero citations into Google docs and they will convert usually without much hassle.
-Personally, now I don’t see any reason to use Word anymore).

-Anyway, here is the latest version of all the figures:

-### The map is unchanged:
+## The map is unchanged:

 ![Figure 1.
 Bathymetric map of Storfjordrenna gas hydrate mounds and modeling approach.
 (A) Storfjordrenna is located south of the Svalbard